python/devguide/triaging.rst

 corresponding news entry, but for trivial changes it's commonly at the discretion of the PR author if they wish to opt-out of making one.

+OS-X - Used for PRs involving changes which only have an effect upon a specific operating system.
+Current variations of the label include OS-Windows and OS-Mac.

 Fields in the Issue Tracker
 ---------------------------